diegodoumecq/joymap/README.md

   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
   * It should also store in the sessionStorage the player config and on refresh restore it using joymap.setPlayers
   * It should also offer a "RESET" button for these player configs
-* Implement a different way to export flow types since flow comments seem to be on the way out and can't handle class properties
+* Implement a different way to export flow types since flow comments seem to be on the way out
   * [There seems to be kind of a consensus](https://github.com/facebook/flow/issues/1996) at least
 * Implement most of this library inside a web-worker [when/if that becomes a possibility](https://github.com/w3c/gamepad/issues/37)
 * Implement rumble when it gets supported